TianciGao/DiffPPO/README.md

 ### Prerequisites

-To get started with DiffPPO, ensure that you have the following software installed:
+To get started with PPO-DAP, ensure that you have the following software installed:

 - Python 3.8
 - Conda (optional, but recommended for managing environments)